West Lethbridge: Development

 put $12 million toward the West Lethbridge Centre.
 Once complete, the centre should serve as West Lethbridge's hub and consists of two high schools, a branch of the Lethbridge Public Library, parks and fields for softball, soccer and other sports.
 Additionally, the cities first major leisure centre, the Crossings Leisure Complex, is being constructed.
 It will consist of two NHL style ice rinks, an Olympic class swimming pool, a waterpark with waterslides and wave pool, 12 curling rinks, an indoor track, and gym.
 The centre is located in the new The Crossings subdivision.

+In November of 2025, $300 Million Dollars was planned for new development in West Lethbridge.
+There are four major projects in the plan, consisting of residential, commercial, hospitality, and senior living.
+There is also plan to build the first full-service hotel in West Lethbridge.

 Transportation

 Transportation in West Lethbridge consists of a major road network.
 University Drive is currently the major arterial roadway in the area.
-It connects with Whoop-up Drive, the city's busiest roadway, and Crowsnest Trail, the city's connection to Calgary, British Columbia, and Saskatchewan.
+It connects with Whoop-Up Drive, the city's busiest roadway, and Crowsnest Trail, the city's connection to Calgary, British Columbia, and Saskatchewan.
 Several collector roads connect with University Drive.

-In 2006, University Drive was widened from Whoop-up Drive to the location of the proposed sports arena, making the roadway six lanes in areas, including multiple turning lanes onto access roads for the University of Lethbridge.
+In 2006, University Drive was widened from Whoop-Up Drive to the location of the proposed sports arena, making the roadway six lanes in areas, including multiple turning lanes onto access roads for the University of Lethbridge.

 Six bus routes operated by Lethbridge Transit service the Westside, with two of them offering connections to downtown, North Lethbridge and South Lethbridge.
 All routes converge at a transit terminal located at the university.